 25 Types Of Pesto To Try Before You Die

-For many Italians, Genovese pesto is the one and only recipe that is worthy of the name.
-There are, however, hundreds, if not thousands, of different types of pesto available in all tastes, colours, and varieties.
+For many Italians, Genovese pesto is the one and only recipe worthy of the name.
+However, hundreds of different types of pesto are available in all tastes, colours, and varieties.

 The argument for there only being one true pesto